ActionIQ-OSS/luna/README.md

     db.transactionLogger.write(LoggingModel(TransactionAction.create, id, input.name))
 ```
 Your TransactionLogger needs to implement the write operation and flush operation.
 Flush is called after a transaction
 successfully commits.
-You can look at or extend the LogginFile class.
+You can look at or extend the LoggingFile class.

 ### Action Hooks ###
 In some situations you may want to pre process or post process data.
 Perhaps a field's value should be